nktknshn/idrive-cli/README.md

 `idrive upload -R '~/Documents/**/*.md' /MyNotes/my1/notes/`

 Use `dry` flag to only check what is going to be uploaded.

-### download <remotepath> <localpath>

-Download a file or a folder content.

-`idrive download '/MyNotes/my1/note1.md' ./outputdir`

-A single file

-`idrive download '/MyNotes/my1/*.md' ./outputdir`

-Recursively download folders shallow content into `./outputdir/my1/`

-`idrive download -R '/MyNotes/my1/' ./outputdir`

-Recursively download all `md` files into `./outputdir/diary/`

-`idrive download -R '/MyNotes/my1/diary/**/*.md' ./outputdir`

-`idrive download -RS '/MyNotes/my1/diary/**/*.md' ./outputdir`

-Download download all into `./outputdir/MyNotes/my1/diary/`

-Use `dry` flag to only check what is going to be downloaded

-`include` and `exclude` flags can be used to filter files (supports globs)

 ### autocomplete <path>